Working together to improve the

 Over-indebtedness is defined by MAS as someone who finds meeting monthly commitments a heavy burden and/or who is regularly in arrears with bills.

-Take home pay in Nottingham is one-fifth of that of residents of West London
+Take home pay in Nottingham is one-fifth of that of residents of West London in 2017

 Nottingham is the city with the lowest incomes in the UK, where residents’ take-home pay is only one-fifth of the disposable income enjoyed by people in west London.